German Translation Online Resources

 has resulted.
 Here is

-the official version in PDF format (German), issued by the Institut für
+the official version in PDF format (German), most recently updated in 2018, issued by the Institut für

 Deutsche Sprache in PDF form for you to download.
 (For general